WalletWasabi/WasabiDoc/docs/using-wasabi/ColdWasabi.md

 #### Sending bitcoin

-In the right side Wallet explorer, click in the `Advanced` section and `Build Transaction`.
+In the right-side Wallet explorer, click in the `Advanced` section and `Build Transaction`.
-This shows you a tab similar to `Send`, you select coins, specify the destination address, payment amount and mining fee.
+This shows you a tab similar to `Send`.
+You select coins, specify the destination address, payment amount and mining fee.
 Then you click `Build Transaction`, and it will generate an unsigned Bitcoin transaction.
 Click on `Export Binary PSBT`, select the SD card and click `OK`.

 ![](/PSBTUnsigned.png)

 Unplug your SD card from the computer and put it into your Coldcard.
-Then in the Coldcard main menu click on `Ready to Sign`.
+Then, in the Coldcard main menu click on `Ready to Sign`.
 Verify the transaction details shown on the Coldcard, and approve the transaction for signing.
-After this unplug the micro SD card from Coldcard and plug it into the computer.
+After this, unplug the micro SD card from Coldcard and plug it into the computer.
 In Wasabi, click on the top menu `Tools` and then `Transaction Broadcaster`.
 In this tab, select `Import PSBT`, lookup the SD card with the final signed transaction, and click `OK`.
 Then click `Broadcast Transaction`, and Wasabi will privately announce it to the Bitcoin network.